December 4, 2018

 Get at-a-glance access to useful information like when you arrived, how long you’ve been in a centre, opening hours and more.
 Source: Google Play

 Devon Beynon, COO at Admyt: Jordan [Wainer], the founder of Admyt, lives in Sydney and there was a company there that initially built the system.
 It’s the same in any IT business: there are some assumptions and so we assumed that the system will work in a certain way and that was what we built and that got us going.
 Over time, you learn your lessons and come to understand that in reality things don’t exactly work out the same.
 We ended up with the code we basically have right now which is not perfect, but not bad.
-Then we made the decision to move to Monterail and have them take the code over.
+Then we made the decision to outsource to Monterail and have them take the legacy code over.
 Now we realize that there are things we could have done a little bit better, but we couldn’t just take two years of work and throw it away!

 The challenge we’re facing right now is efficiency.
 From a coding perspective, the way the system works could be much better and faster.
 But I don’t think that coding as such was a big problem.
 It’s more about business needs and challenges we didn’t know existed back then.

 Jaco: It’s a mix-and-match of both.
-It’s kinda difficult because you want to push new features out and get people excited about the product, but on the other hand you’ve got issues that are burrowed deep and require refactoring which we have to solve first before taking on a whole bunch of new features.
+It’s kinda difficult because you want to push new features out and get people excited about the product, but on the other hand you’ve got issues that are burrowed deep and require refactoring legacy code which we have to solve first before taking on a whole bunch of new features.
 There’s a lot of the base things that can’t be just neglected.
 You can keep on adding features, but then it’s almost like hacking the system—as a result, you’re left with a monster application that has all kinds of features hacked into it rather than a polished product built atop a nice, solid foundation you can work with.
 The former just gives you more and more issues as you add new features.